M 4

 Interests in Negotiation

 Negotiation interests are considered to be the motivating factor(s) and the underlying reasons behind the ‘negotiation position’ adopted by a negotiation party.
 Negotiation interests often entail some combination of economic, security, recognition, and control issues, or the desires, concerns, aims or goals of a negotiating party in a negotiation process.
-When negotiating with an organization, it's important to not focus exclusively on satisfying the interests
+When negotiating with an organisation, it's important to not focus exclusively on satisfying the interests

 Multiparty Negotiations (part 2)